I’m grateful you’re interested in finding out more. I love to use and write about my experience with various marketing technology platforms.

-Though I work for ActiveCampaign as the Director of Education, you will find fair and objective points of view from me regarding ALL tools in the space.
+Throughout the posts on this site you will find fair and objective points of view from me regarding ALL tools in the space.
 With that being said it’s important to state…

 My core belief is that you should always pick the tool the best fits your strategy and marketing objectives.

 That is the only way you can block out the noise of everybody else trying to convince you that another tool would be a better fit for you.
 As long as you’re using it and seeing great results…ignore it all.

 Lastly, my writing comes from my personal experiences using the tools I mention.
 I will never talk about a tool I don’t use, and if I do I will state I haven’t used it.
 The reason for this is stating features and using features are to entirely different aspects of marketing software.